VaishnaviNarasimhaiahSathish/Fridge_to_Recipe_Assistant/ai_tool_usage.md

 The UI makes the current VLM trial more interpretable and presentation-friendly.
 It helps inspect whether predicted ingredients are clearly visible, uncertain, or possibly over-inferred.
 This will support the next step of prompt refinement, especially for reducing guessing and later extracting visible quantities or approximate counts.

-## Entry #6 - Structured VLM Run with Count-Aware Prompt
+## 6 - Structured VLM Run with Count-Aware Prompt

 **Date:** 2026-05-20